-Students who have failed required courses during the school year are strongly encouraged to take review courses over the summer at district approved summer schools.
-All students attending any area summer schools must have their summer school application approved by their school courselor.
-Courses completed in summer school will be posted on the official transcript along with the "F" grade originally earned during the academic year.
+Students who have failed or lost credit in required courses during the school year are strongly encouraged to take credit recovery courses over the summer at district approved summer schools.
+All students attending any area summer schools must have their summer school application approved by their school counselor.
+Courses completed in summer school will be posted on the official transcript along with the failing grade originally earned during the academic year.
 Credit recovery courses must be taken during the summer.